The Best of WWE Hall of Famer Ron Simmons

 Warner Robins, Ga.

 WCW World Champion; World Tag Team Champion; WCW World Tag Team Champion; WCW United States Tag Team Champion; College Football Hall of Fame inductee; All-American for Florida State University; Orange Bowl Hall of Fame inductee; 2012 WWE Hall of Fame Inductee

 Ron Simmons is a man of few words, but his actions as a pioneer speak volumes.

 The powerhouse’s journey to sports-entertainment immortality began in his native Perry, Ga., where he excelled on the football field.
-A defensive nose guard, he earned All-American honors playing at Florida State University, where he ruled the turf under legendary coach Bobby Bowden.
+A nose tackle on defense, he earned All-American honors playing at Florida State University, where he ruled the turf under legendary coach Bobby Bowden.
 His No. 50 jersey was retired by Florida State University, and he was ultimately inducted into the Orange Bowl Hall of Fame for his accomplishments at FSU.

 Towards the end of his career, Simmons became one of WWE’s most popular personalities with one word — “Damn!”
 Routinely appearing out of nowhere after a particularly tense or embarrassing situation in the locker room, he would unleash his booming voice on an unexpecting Superstar, sending WWE fans into hysterics.
 The hilarious vignettes made it clear that Simmons wasn't just a serious buttkicker, but he was funny as hell.

 One thing is certain — Ron Simmons was a shoe-in to be voted into every Hall of Fame he was eligible for, including WWE's.